dusty-nv/jetson-inference/docs/imagenet-example-python-2.md

 `imageNet.Classify()` returns the index of the recognized object class (between `0` and `999` for these models that were trained on ILSVRC).
 Given the class index, the `imageNet.GetClassDesc()` function will then return the string containing the text description of that class.
 These descriptions are automatically loaded from [`ilsvrc12_synset_words.txt`](../data/networks/ilsvrc12_synset_words.txt).

 That's it!
-That is all the code we need.
+That is all the Python code we need for image classification.

 ### Source Listing

 For completeness, here is the full source of the Python script that we just created.
-You can also find it in the repo at [`python/examples/my-recognition.py`](../python/examples/my-recognition.py).
+You can also find it in the repo at [`python/examples/my-recognition.py`](../python/examples/my-recognition.py)

 ``` python
 #!/usr/bin/python